malliina/cfn/README.md

 from [GitHub](https://github.com/), then builds and deploys the app to Elastic Beanstalk.
 Route 53 routes incoming requests to the Beanstalk app via CloudFront.

-This [small web app](https://github.com/malliina/play-docka) is used as the default application to build unless otherwise specified.
+This [small web app](https://github.com/malliina/play-docka) is used as the default application to build and deploy unless otherwise specified.

 ## Creation